 300.3.1 USE OF FORCE TO EFFECT AN ARREST

-A police officer or a peace officer may use reasonable physical force to effect an arrest or prevent escape (Penal Law § 35.30).
+A police officer may use reasonable physical force to effect an arrest, prevent escape of a person from custody, or in defense of self or others from imminent physical force (Penal Law § 35.30).

 300.3.2 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE